 Today, Kaiserslautern High School's enrollment has increased due to the relocation of military forces in Europe.
 Nevertheless, KHS is known for providing excellent education, and has a graduation rate of over 85%.
 When compared to other DoDEA schools, KHS ranks first in standardized test scores.
 With an annual tuition of approximately $26,000, KHS is also a rather expensive institution.
 However, dependents of the military and Department of Defense contractors, are exempt from paying.
-Retired military, Contractors or NATO are not exempt from these charges.
+Retired military, Contractors or NATO personnel are not exempt from these changes.

 KHS is fully accredited by AdvancED and NCA CASI/SACS CASI (North Central Association Commission on Accreditation and School Improvement (NCA CASI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 Every five years the school is visited by AdvancEd to assess the success of the school's individual school improvement plan.
 NCA CASI and SACS CASI accreditation engages the entri school community in a continuous process of self-evaluation and improvement.
 The overall aim is to help schools be the best they can be on behalf of the students they serve.